 The module includes a sophisticated preset mode where panel settings can be stored.
-There are 12 user-prgrammable preset slots and another 52 volatile slots that can be used as a scratchpad.
-These scratchpad slots are initialized to interesting presets on module powerup.
+There are 100 user-prgrammable preset memory slots.
 The capabilities of the preset mode is not limited to mere passive storage of settings, however.
 In this mode the user can also step through, or sequence, the settings, either in order or randomly in response to pulses input to the external sync input.
 This gives the user the ability to generate complex sequences of sounds.
 The preset mode also allows the user to morph between the current panel settings and a preset providing a very powerful real-time performance tool.